 Haakenstad, who was a state champion with both her tennis and softball high school teams, attended Chanhassen High School in Minnesota.
 Her tennis team won four conference championships under head coach Jim Mason, and Haakenstad led as team captain grades 10 through 12.
 Haakenstad held a career record of 149-10, was a 2015 class 2AA state champion, five-time section champion, six-time all-conference and 2015 class 2AA state runner up.
 Haakenstad also achieved the highest ranking of 38 nationally in G18’s doubes, highest ranking in G18’s Northern Section and the sportsmanship award as the USTA Texas closed regional.
 Voted team MVP by her softball team, all-around athlete Haakenstad also served as lead-off hitter and centerfielder for her team’s 2016 class AAAA state softball championship.
 Haakenstad attained a career batting average of .446 under head coach Joe Coenen.
 An outstanding student, Haakenstad graduated Magna Cum Laude and was 2015 Academic All-State and four-time Academic All-Conference.

 The daughter of Wynne and Pete Haakenstad, Hayley was born in Minneapolis, Minn., on Oct.
 20, 1997.
 Hayley has one brother, Sam.
-Hayley studies mathematics at Nebraska, and her goal is to work in the sports industry as a statistician.
-She is a three-time Nebraska Scholar-Athlete Honor Roll.
-She was a member of the Tom Osborne Citizenship Team in 2017.
+A mathematics major at Nebraska, she was a Big Ten Distinguished Scholar in in 2018 and earned Academic All-Big Ten honors for the second straight year.
+She hopes to work in the sports industry as a statistician.
+She is a four-time Nebraska Scholar-Athlete Honor Roll member.
+She was a member of the Tom Osborne Citizenship Team in 2017 and 2018.